tracecomms/espower-ts-node/README.md

 ## usage

+espower-ts-node will match any files which end in .test.ts, .spec.ts, or .unit.ts as well as any files in a /spec /test or /unit directory.

 ### calling mocha directly with ts-node as a compiler - test files distinguished by extension

 `mocha --compilers ts:ts-node/register,tsx:ts-node/register  --require espower-ts-node src/**/*.test.ts`